 Internship and Professional Training Programs at a glance: BWRC internships and educational programs focus on Wildlife Medicine and are geared towards veterinary students and veterinarians.
 BWRC’s programs also include rescue, rehabilitation, emergency medicine, and elements of conservation.
+BWRC also provides small animal services to the community; which comprises more than half of intakes.
+Interns will also assist the small animal vet from time to time as needed.
 Interns are typically pre-vet, veterinary students, or graduated vets seeking clinical experience.
 Veterinary students may conduct their clinical rotations with BWRC.
 The staff at BWRC understands the learning objectives appropriate for individual experience levels and adjusts individual programs accordingly.
 And because BWRC accommodates a small number of interns at a time, internships are customized based on individual desired learning or training objectives.
 BWRC’s internships start at a two weeks and may be extended for up to a year.
 BWRC offers three distinctive internship experiences:

 BWRC Internship:This internship is designed for pre-vet and vet students and is customizable based on the interns individual learning objectives.
 Interns participate in the daily operations of BWRC, both in the clinic, and in the field.
 While no prior experience is required, BWRC selects individuals with strong interest in wildlife and conservation, and who are most likely to apply new knowledge and skills professionally.
 The BWRC internship typically includes site visits to several of our partner projects, and includes a bit of area recreation.
 The internship includes airport transfers and accommodations.
 The cost is $950 per week for the first two weeks and, $750 for each additional week.
 Special rates apply to longer term internships.
 For an application form contact our educational program manager Justin Ford at firstname.lastname@example.org